 With the pH meter you can measure the acidity level of the water.

-Sometimes you read that you have to flush older plants thoroughly and then have to fertilize them again in order to boost nutritional levels.
+Sometimes you read that you often have to flush out older plants to desalinate and then have to fertilize them again to boost nutritional levels?

 The problem with older plants is that there is indeed an accumulation of salinity in the potting soil (see above).
 You can remove it by flushing, the problem however is that you also flush out little soil particles and after thoroughly flushing a few times the buffer capacity of the potting soil reduces significantly.
 You have created an anorexic-plant!
 The plant dries out quickly, can no longer buffer any food and the soil solely consists out of roots.
 An infusion is then the solution or just provide a fresh growing environment every spring in the form of new potting soil.
 Hence normal fertilizing plants can restart after 6 weeks.